-We are delighted to welcome you back to Ikon from Thursday 20 August to visit our exhibitions, shop and café.
+We are delighted to welcome you back to Ikon to visit our exhibitions, shop and café.
 Ikon has new guidelines to ensure a safe experience for everyone, including one way systems, hand sanitiser stations and reduced capacity.
 Please familiarise yourself with the full list of guidelines and plan your visit so you know what to expect when you arrive.
 We are looking forward to seeing you.

 Ikon presents the most comprehensive UK exhibition to date by Australian Aboriginal artist Judy Watson, as part of an international tour developed in partnership with TarraWarra Museum of Art, Healesville, Australia.